 Anyone interested in applying to serve on any of these organizations may submit a Powell Board & Commission Application form and resume of qualifications to 47 Hall Street, Powell, OH 43065-8357.
 All applications qualifying for consideration will remain on file for two years.

 The Board of Zoning Appeals hears requests for appeals to a zoning violation.
 They also have the authority to grant or deny zoning variances.
-The three member board is appointed by Council and meets on an as needed basis.
+The five member board is appointed by Council and meets on the first Thursday of the month at 6:30 p.m.

 The Council for Older Adults appointee is a representative from the City of Powell who help continue the mission of improving the quality of life for the older population of Delaware County by helping to improve a community-based system of effective services and opportunities.